D-Andreev/tiny-loadbalancer/README.md

 ## Configuration

 TinyLoadbalancer expects a path to a `config.json` file that defines its configuration.
+(See `config.json` for an example configuration.) [strategies](https://github.com/D-Andreev/tiny-loadbalancer/blob/main/internal/constants/constants.go#L5)

 ```json
 {